Refractor vs. Reflector Telescopes

 REFLECTOR TELESCOPES

-Reflectors use mirrors, which causes light to reflect at various angles within the optical tube, extending the overall light path.
-It's relatively common for reflectors to be less expensive than refractors because manufacturing large mirrors is usually more affordable than manufacturing large lenses.
+It’s relatively common for reflectors to be less expensive than refractors since manufacturing large mirrors is usually more affordable than manufacturing large lenses.

 Additionally, reflector telescopes are not susceptible to color fringing in the same way that doublet refractors are.
 If you're looking for more bang for your buck in terms of aperture, reflectors are a great way to go.
 This is especially true for Dobsonians, which come with their own easy-to-use rocker-box mount.

-There are some things you should consider about the reflector design.
-By default, the image you see through a reflector's eyepiece will be upside down.
-For this reason, you'll want to use your scope's finder to line it up with the objects you want to see before looking through the eyepiece.
-Most modern reflecting telescopes come with a finderscope or a red dot finder, so you most likely won't have to make an additional purchase to acquire this.
+There are some things to consider about the reflector design.
+By default, the image you see through a reflector’s eyepiece will be upside down.
+For this reason, you’ll want to use your scope’s finder to line it up with the objects you want to see before looking through the eyepiece.
+Most modern reflecting telescopes come with a finderscope or a red dot finder, so you most likely won’t have to make an additional purchase to acquire this.

 Additionally, reflector telescopes will sometimes require a process called collimation, which consists of adjusting the reflector's mirrors to ensure they stay in proper alignment with each other.